Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

 UTF0   = %x80-BF
 ~~~

-The initiator's first message starts with the authentication identity (authcid, see{{RFC4422}}) as UTF-8 {{RFC3629}} encoded string.
+The initiator's first message starts with the authentication identity (authcid, see{{RFC4422}}) as UTF-8 {{RFC3629}} encoded string and its terminating null octet followed by an optional set of comma-separated key/value pairs (extra-initiator-values).
-It is followed by initiator-hashed-token separated by a single null octet.
+This, in turn, is followed by another null octet and the initiator-hashed-token.

+The extra-initiator-values allow the initiator to pass arbitrary key/value pairs to the responder during the initial exchange.
+Because these key/value pairs are appended to the initiator-hmac-message before the HMAC calculation, their integrity and authenticity are guaranteed by the resulting initiator-hashed-token.
+If no extra values are being sent, the extra-initiator-values field remains empty, resulting in two consecutive null octets between the authcid and the initiator-hashed-token.

 The value of the initiator-hashed-token is defined as follows: